Maryada Ramanna: Production

 Rajamouli wanted to re-tell the 1923 silent comedy film Our Hospitality in his own way.
 He later found out that the film's copyright had expired as it had been over 75 years since the film's release.
-His cousin S. S. Kanchi and him had adapted that story with a Rayalaseema backdrop focusing on the factional violence and hospitality that co-existed in the region.
+He and his cousin S. S. Kanchi had adapted that story with a Rayalaseema backdrop, focusing on the factional violence and hospitality that co-existed in the region.

 The film was officially launched in June 2009 at Ramanaidu Studios in Hyderabad.
 Rajamouli said, "I decided that my next project would be Maryada Ramanna during Magadheera shooting itself because it is a one and a half years project that demands a lot of physical labour and mental strain.
 I didn't want to commit another physically exhausting film immediately after Magadheera.
 Maryada Ramanna gave us time to recharge our batteries so that we could come up with another huge project."
 He also revealed the film's plot on the film's launch to minimize the expectations of the audience because of Magadheera's success.